Drop-in and remote services available. Please go to smc.edu/admissions for updates.

 For further information, please see an SMC counselor.

-Assembly Bill 705 requires Santa Monica College and other California community colleges to help students enroll in and complete transfer-level coursework in English (or ESL) and math within one year.
-You will be placed in English (or ESL) and math based on either your prior work or a guided self-placement, depending on when and where you completed your prior work, as shown below.
+Assembly Bill 1705 requires California Community Colleges to help students enroll in and complete transfer-level coursework in English or ESL and math, which is within one year for English and math, and within three years if the student starts with ESL.
+You will be placed in English (or ESL) and math based on either your prior work or a guided self-placement, depending on when and where you completed your prior work.

 - You will be placed using multiple measures that include your high school GPA, courses, and grades reported on your CCCApply admission application.

 - You may check your placement once you have activated your Corsair Connect account at smc.edu/cc.
-Just log in, click the “Placement” tab, and review your placement.
+Just log in, click the “Placement” badge (under the “Success Steps” card), and review your placement.
 If you do not see courses listed, your SMC admission application is missing some necessary information.
 Follow the instructions on the screen, enter the information requested.
 Once done, you will see your placement.

-If you graduated high school in the U.S. more than 10 years ago or graduated high school in another country:
+GED® in the United States, or graduated high school in another country:

 - You will be placed using “guided self-placement,” a set of online tools that help evaluate how prepared you are with the skills you are expected to have before starting a particular math, English, or credit ESL class.
 To be guided to the best class for your needs, it is important that you read everything presented to you carefully, and that you answer honestly.

-- To access the guided self-placement tools, log on to Corsair Connect.
-Then click the “Placement” tab and follow the instructions on the screen.
+- To access the guided self-placement tools, log on to Corsair Connect at smc.edu/cc.
+Then click the “Placement” badge (under the “Success Steps” card) and follow the instructions on the screen.